‘American Horror Story’ Season 7: White House Won’t Like Sarah Paulson As Trump

 Paulson is no stranger to playing real-life characters.
 In fact, she won an Emmy for The People v.
 O.J.
 Simpson: American Crime Story, where she played American prosecutor Marcia Clark.
 She was asked on Sunday who would play Donald Trump’s character in the next season.
 Instead of taking any male actor’s name, she said she would like to play Trump’s character herself.
 AHS mastermind Ryan Murphy, who is known for unique perspectives on most issues, might think of having a woman to play Trump.

 It is unlikely that American Horror Story Season 7 will launch a direct attack on Donald Trump or any other presidential candidate, for that matter.
 AHS veteran Denis O’Hare said Ryan would rather work in metaphors than having a direct attack.
 He believes it will be more interesting and powerful than saying things directly.
-Sarah Paulson said there would be prosthetics involved, if she is supposed to play Donald Trump.
+Sarah Paulson said there would be prosthetics involved if she is supposed to play Donald Trump.
 She called it an acting challenge to play the president.
-Even though she told The Hollywood Reporter that she would like to play Trump’s character, it is not yet confirm if Trump, or his political rival Hillary Clinton, would feature in the series.
+Even though she told The Hollywood Reporter that she would like to play Trump’s character, it is not yet confirmed if Trump, or his political rival Hillary Clinton, would feature in the series.
 Ryan said in February that Trump’s character might feature in the next season.
 He said later in another interview that both Trump’s and Clinton’s characters might appear as cameos.

 When i say sarah paulson and kathy bates have the most adorable friendship ever it’s true pic.twitter.com/et0qf3dR9Z